opengeneva/opengeneva2018/_posts/2018-04-9-pitch_session_bnpparibas.markdown

 <br>
-You are welcome to come and pitch your SDG project on the BNP Paribas booth on Sunday 15th April during the [HACKSHOW]({{ site.baseurl }}/hackshow).
-Experts and coaches in innovation will be there to listen to your ideas.
+You are welcome to come and pitch your SDG project on the BNP Paribas & Amaris booth on Sunday 15th April during the [HACKSHOW]({{ site.baseurl }}/hackshow).
+Experts and coaches in innovation from BNP Paribas & Amaris will be here to listen to your ideas.

 *To be the bank of a changing world is to always partner better with our clients and our teams